bensondaled/pseyepy/README.md

-### *pseyepy:* A python API for acquisition, display, and saving of video from the PS3Eye camera
+### *pseyepy:* a python API for acquisition, display, and saving of video from the PS3Eye camera

 If you're making use of this package, please let me know!